-A offset The bound is passed by reference on the stack at offset from the argument list.
-See Section 4.7 [Parameters], page 18, for more information on such offsets.

-T offset The bound is passed by value on the stack at offset from the argument list.
+- A offset The bound is passed by reference on the stack at offset from the argument list.
+See Section 4.7 [Parameters], page 18, for more information on such offsets. - T offset The bound is passed by value on the stack at offset from the argument list. - a register-number t register-number

-a register-number